Narrative Medicine StudioLab

 - Poetry workshop—also a continuation of the VP&S 1st year Narrative Medicine Seminar with additional members.
 Taught by poet and child psychoanalyst Owen Lewis

 - Narrative Medicine Journalism Workshop—intensive semester-long training for health care students and professionals committed to writing about medicine in the public media.
-An application process will be opened during November to select the next class of students for this workshop.
-Taught by journalist, biographer, and member of Columbia Journalism School faculty Stephen Fried
+An application process opens each July to select the next class of students for this workshop; after finishing the training, members join the alumni group which holds regular meetings to continue to support writing, editing, publishing and medical journalism.
+Taught by award-winning journalist and author Stephen Fried, on faculty at Columbia and Penn.

 - Prose-Writing Workshop—new workshop combining fiction-writing with personal essay-writing workshop.
 Taught by novelist Nellie Hermann, Lecturer in Medical Humanities and Ethics, author of two acclaimed novels, published in The New York Times, New York Review of Books, Glimmer Train, and other venues and journals.
 Application materials will be distributed soon.